tresoldi/asymcat/README.md

 common being measures of *correlation* which, in a sense stricter than *association*, refers to linear correlation.
-Among the most common measures, are Pearson's **rho** coefficient of product-moment correlation for continuous values, Spearman **rho** coefficient for measuring the strenght of monotonic ordinal or ranked variables, and Chi-square measure for association between categorical values.
+Among the most common measures, are Pearson's **rho** coefficient of product-moment correlation for continuous values, Spearman **rho** coefficient for measuring the strength of monotonic ordinal or ranked variables, and Chi-square measure for association between categorical values.
 Each measure is usually indicated to investigate either strength (such as Pearson's **rho**) or significance